 The policy of the trust is to maintain a sufficient surplus to uphold the following year's budget against financial uncertainty and then to transfer recognised surpluses to reserves for investment in tangible fixed assets in all ways possible to assist our tutorial staff to achieve increasing academic standards.
-The Trust has a number of restricted funds.
-The Trust has accumulated £1,250,000 of capital cash and has plans to spend these monies on future capital projects in line with the Building Development Master Plan and the Trust's objectives.
+The Trust has a number of restricted funds, details of which can be found in note 17 of the financial statements.
+The Trust has accumulated £1,600,000 of capital cash and has committed to spend these monies on future capital projects in line with the Building Development Master Plan and the Trust's objectives.

 Due to the inherited deficit of the Local Government Pension Scheme (LGPS), the School aims to reduce the deficit by increasing contributions over the forthcoming years as described above and will revisit current business plans and budgets and ascertain how the pension costs might affect their budgets in the future.